Thomas Aveling (minister)

 Thomas William Baxter Aveling (11 May 1815 – 3 July 1884) was a British independent congregational minister, author and memorialist.

+Life

 Born at Castletown in the Isle of Man, Aveling was the son of a soldier and an Irish mother.
 He received his theological training at Highbury College, London.

 In 1838, Aveling was appointed to the pastorate of the Kingsland Congregational Church in Hackney.
 Reportedly an eloquent and popular pastor, he served at Kingsland for the rest of his life.